 After I got back from my trip, the adjustments in my day-to-day routine started.
 Because Lullabot is entirely distributed, there's no desk waiting for you on day one: you can set up your workspace at home (or the coffee shop) however you'd like.
 I decided to rework my existing desk to make the most of my small apartment.
 (I upgraded to an adjustable standing desk!)

 I had been able to work from home now and then at my previous job, but had never worked remotely full time.
 I'd dreamed of working from my home office, on my own schedule, but I'd always had the safety net of going into the office the next day — so I was a little surprised by what made it difficult.

 It's a weird feeling when you realize that you haven't left the house all day.
 On quiet days when I felt stir crazy, I’d chat my boyfriend's ear off as soon as he arrived home.
 Once, I was horrified to realize I'd been so caught up in my project that I'd simply forgotten to eat lunch!
 Now, I try to pay attention, set reminders, take breaks.
 Deliberately getting out of the building or down to the gym helps me stay active and socialize.

 Totally On Board

 I've been at Lullabot for almost five months now, and can safely say I've progressed past the onboarding phase.
-I'm comfortable with my remote office and schedule, and have set up all the accounts and programs I need.
+I'm comfortable with my remote office and schedule and I have set up all the accounts and programs I need.
 I've been lucky enough to collaborate on some great design projects with my team, both for our clients and ourselves.
 I'm excited to get to know the bots even better!
-Of course there is always room to grow, but already I feel like a part of the Lullabot family.
+Of course, there is always room to grow, but already I feel like a part of the Lullabot family.